 There are three ways you can interact with interfaces from the Forms tab.
 Only one method can be used at one time.

 Designers who create their User Interfaces (UI's) before building their process models can use the Select an Interface option on the Forms tab.
 Existing SAIL forms can be searched in the picker below the radio buttons or through the directory icon .
-Selecting an interface will generate a prompt to import rule inputs.
+Selecting an interface will generate a prompt to import interface inputs.

-If you already have activity class parameters or process variables that you want to pass into the interface, select No. Otherwise, click Yes to have activity class parameters created automatically for you based on the rule inputs.
+If you already have activity class parameters or process variables that you want to pass into the interface, select No. Otherwise, click Yes to have activity class parameters created automatically for you based on the interface inputs.

-Because forms generally have a mix of read only and editable fields, it's easier to simply allow the forms tab to import every rule input to an associated activity class parameter and set any default values within the activity class parameter's Value field.
+Because forms generally have a mix of read only and editable fields, it's easier to simply allow the forms tab to import every interface input to an associated activity class parameter and set any default values within the activity class parameter's Value field.

-Activity Class Parameters can also be configured directly from the Forms tab by clicking on the add icon in any rule input row.
+Activity Class Parameters can also be configured directly from the Forms tab by clicking on the add icon in any interface input row.
 Besides the data type and multiple option being locked, Designers can perform the same functions within this modal as the data tab.